elastic/integrations/packages/azure_logs/docs/README.md

 The Custom Azure Logs Input integration collects one type of data stream: logs.

-The integration does not comes with a pre-defined data stream.
+The integration does not use a pre-defined Elastic data stream.
 You can select your dataset and namespace of choice when configuring the integration.

 For example, if you select `azure.custom` as your dataset, and `default` as your namespace, the integration will send the data to the `logs-azure.custom-default` data stream.